Head of chambers

-Members of chambers are heavily involved in litigation in the real property, landlord and tenant and property-related fields, including cases involving insolvency, trusts, banking, revenue, professional negligence, environmental and treasury work.
-We are involved in both contentious and non-contentious work.
+Members of chambers are heavily involved in litigation and arbitration in the real property, landlord and tenant and property-related fields, including cases involving insolvency, trusts, banking, revenue, professional negligence and environmental law issues.
+We are involved in both contentious and non-contentious work across all areas of commercial, residential and agriculture property.

 Our current policy is to offer up to two pupillages each year, each of which is for 12 months.
 Pupils are allocated to a different pupil supervisor every three months in order to see a range of work and practices.
 We aim to give our pupils a good grounding in advocacy, in addition to the courses offered by the Inns, by providing structured advocacy training throughout the year.
-Few of our applicants will have studied our speciality in any depth, and therefore we provide an intensive course in landlord and tenant law at Falcon Chambers usually held in the last week of September, immediately prior to the commencement of pupillage.
+Few of our applicants will have studied our speciality in any depth, and therefore we run an intensive course in landlord and tenant law immediately prior to the commencement of pupillage, usually in the last week of September.

 Our mini-pupillages are not assessed, and there is no requirement that you come to chambers on a mini-pupillage before you apply for a pupillage.
 We do, however, encourage interested students to visit us for a few days to experience life at Falcon Chambers.
 We find that those who do so invariably apply to us for pupillage.
 The programme lasts for three days (usually Tuesday to Thursday), during which time we try to ensure that you will spend some time in court, sit in on a conference with clients and also sample some paperwork.
 We hold three mini-pupillage sessions each year.
 Full details along with dates, when to apply and the application form are all available on our website